highchair/artinruins-com/_property/atlantic-degras.md

 ##### Building No. 16, Garage (lst floor)/Laboratory and Electrician’s Room (2nd floor) (1918-1920)

 A four-bay, two-story, 36' x 45' brick building, the first floor of which originally served as a garage.
 The roof is a shallow pitched gable.
 Window openings are segmental arch with concrete sills.
 Paired upper windows are modern replacements.
 The first story shows steel framing flush with the brickwork.
-This is likely associated with the bricking- in of the original garage door.
+This is likely associated with the bricking-in of the original garage door.

 <figure class="u__img u__img--right" aria-hidden="true">
   <a href="#photo-pdbc-jh-2005-08-07">